vLX42/vlx-dk/_cv/siteworks3.md

 video: '/lasf.mp4'
 videoThumb: '/lasf.jpg'
 year: '2016'
-technology: 'React, Redux, .net Core'
+technology: 'React, Redux, .Net Core'
 ---

 ## 2002-2019 - System Developer and Partner

 # The "SiteWorks" Years - Part III

-One of our other customers Danske Fodterapeuter also had a need for a contract solution, there flow where even more complicated.
-They had a tenant contract where the clinic owners needed to follow a 50-page guide to construct the contract.
-So, I constructed a similar solution to them with a bit different flow and some more help functions.
+Another customer, Danske Fodterapeuter, also required a contract solution, but their workflow was even more complex.
+They had a tenant contract, and clinic owners needed to follow a 50-page guide to construct it.
+I developed a similar solution for them, but with a different workflow and additional helper functions.

-This solution was also written in React.js, Redux and .Net Core.
-Because this was only accessible for users logged into the main page some user authentication was also added.
+This solution was also built using React.js, Redux, and .Net Core.
+Since it was only accessible to users logged into the main page, user authentication features were added.